Shichinin Dōgyō – The Seven Pilgrims

 The Seven Pilgrims and the Seven Children are most likely the same entity.
 Whether they look like weary travelers or small children, in truth, no one knows.
 No one has ever survived an encounter.

-In Kochi prefecture, there is a similar legend of the Seven Miseki .
+In Kochi prefecture, there is a similar legend of the Seven Misaki .
 They say that people who drown in the ocean are chained together in gangs of seven.
 The number is always seven, and there is a hierarchy.
-In order to gain their freedom and go on to the afterlife, the Seven Miseki need a new member in the form of a drowning victim.
+In order to gain their freedom and go on to the afterlife, the Seven Misaki need a new member in the form of a drowning victim.
 Then, the ghost in the front gets to heaven, while the rest of the members move up a rank.
-And the Seven Miseki feel no need to wait for an accidental drowning.
+And the Seven Misaki feel no need to wait for an accidental drowning.
 They will kill if they can, to gain new members and free themselves from their torment.

-So powerful is this bond that not even invoking the Nembutsu (prayer to the Ahmida Buddha) can help the Seven Miseki.
+So powerful is this bond that not even invoking the Nembutsu (prayer to the Ahmida Buddha) can help the Seven Misaki.
 Far better to save your prayers for yourself, and hope that they don’t come to you one night, looking for someone to step into the back row.

 Translator’s Note